Surfshark Review: Quick Expert Summary

 - And more…

-While I like Surfshark, it has a few issues — it can’t access Disney+, it has slow speeds on very distant servers, and its built-in speed test isn’t accurate.
-What’s more, it’s missing WebRTC and IPv6 leak protection, and it doesn’t guarantee that its service consistently works in restrictive countries like China.
+While I like Surfshark, it has a few issues — it has slow speeds on very distant servers, and its built-in speed test isn’t accurate.
+What’s more, it’s missing WebRTC and IPv6 leak protection, and it doesn’t work all the time in restrictive countries like China.

-That said, it’s still one of my favorite VPNs in 2023.
-And it also offers really good value, with very affordable plans that start at just $2.30 / month.
-You can choose from a 1-month, 12-month, and 24-month plan, and each one is backed by a 30-day money-back guarantee.
+That said, it’s still one of my favorite VPNs in 2024.
+And it also offers really good value, with very affordable plans that start at just $2.29 / month (and often add free months).
+You can choose from a 12-month and 24-month plan, and each one is backed by a 30-day money-back guarantee.

 📱 Number of Devices | Unlimited |